 Repairing plastic liners also presents a problem at the seams, when damaged areas are cut out and new sections.
 Polyurea products are so much more durable than plastics for containment systems.
 When needed, they can custom apply more polyurea millage to geotextile panels and berms to accommodate even the heaviest truck use and vehicle abuse.
 To verify the strength of the polyurea coating on containment mats and berms, in fact, Collins conducted several tests.

 They also ran 6,044 fully loaded water trucks across a containment system, and it withstood it with zero holes and no compromise to the liner.
 Collins credits both the durability of the ArmorThane polyurea and its extended recoating window for the ability of his company to reuse its containment systems extensively.
 To reuse a containment system, they cut it up into rolls, roll it up and move it.
 Then, take it back out, respond to certain areas, and reinstall the original containment system at another location.
-They’ve found the extended open window for recoat and repair of the polyurea allows them to easily cut out any damaged section of geotextile, put a new piece in, and spray the seams to make it virtually seamless again.
+They’ve found the extended open window for recoat and repair of the polyurea allows them to cut out any damaged section of geotextile easily, put a new piece in, and spray the seams to make it virtually seamless again.
 They get better repair and more reuse out of our containment systems.